5G is on the way

 In this light, adding a new exclusive VR feature to the suite of services offered by the likes of the New York Times may be one way to address the financial woes that have beset the ailing news business.
 Check it out here.

-Augmented reality seems too big to be just restricted to your smartphone’s screen or a pair of glasses.
-It’s now part of television.
 See how ESPN and ABC have incorporated AR into sporting events.
 Check it out here.